 You don’t need any prior qualifications, although we would expect a reasonable level of Maths and English.
 We will invite you in for an initial assessment prior to you booking on this course, this will allow us to assess your suitability, and allow us to ensure you fully understand the requirements of the programme.
 There is no charge for this initial assessment, so please contact us to arrange an appointment if you think that this might be the route for you.

-This package consists of 7 weeks centre based guided learning and 20 weeks ‘on the job’ gas work experience, gained whilst under the supervision of a registered gas installer.
-It includes training towards the Domestic Core (CCN1), Central Heating Boilers & Water Heaters (CENWAT), Domestic Cookers (CKR1) and Gas Fires & Wall Heaters (HTR1).
+This package consists of 8 weeks centre based guided learning and 6 months ‘on the job’ gas work experience, gained whilst under the supervision of a registered gas installer.
+It includes training towards the Domestic Core (CCN1), Central Heating Boilers & Water Heaters (CENWAT) and Domestic Cookers (CKR1).
 Once complete, you will return to the centre for a final week for assessments.

 The training can be delivered as a block or as a day release.
 As well as the centre based training, you will build a portfolio of work during your work placement.
 This is used as part of your final assessments, along with written and practical assessments in your final week in the centre.
-Once you have successfully completed these, you will be eligible to take the ACS Initial Assessments in CCN1 (Core Domestic Gas Safety), CENWAT (Domestic Central Heating Boilers and Water Heaters), CKR1 (Domestic Cooking Appliances) & HTR1 (Domestic Gas Fires & Wall Heaters).
+Once you have successfully completed these, you will be eligible to take the ACS Initial Assessments in CCN1 (Core Domestic Gas Safety), CENWAT (Domestic Central Heating Boilers and Water Heaters) & CKR1 (Domestic Cooking Appliances).
 These ACS qualifications will allow registration with Gas Safe Register.

 Additional appliances can be added, please contact us for further information on pricing and duration for extra elements.